Building a Design System Generator from Scratch

 Compatibility Matrix

-Not every category pair works well together.
-The compatibility matrix encodes typographic wisdom:
+Not every category pair sits well together.
+The matrix encodes the typographic wisdom:

 const compatibilityMatrix: Record<FontCategory, FontCategory[]> = {